 Does Home Insurance Cover Wildfire Risk?

-Fortunately, most homeowners policies cover wildfire risk.
+Fortunately, homeowners insurance usually covers wildfire risk.
 Depending on where you live and who your insurance company is, you may be required to create a foliage-free barrier between your home and the grass, trees, and shrubs that surround it.
 This defensible space, which can be anywhere from 30 to 100 feet, helps reduce the chance of a fire spreading to your home.

 You should note, however, that some insurers do not cover wildfire risk in some areas.
 Moreover, some may adjust their underwriting of homes in wildfire zones if the risk continues to increase.
 This is why it’s important to review your home insurance every year to see if any changes affect your coverage.